Who benefits from charitable deductions?

 The deductibility of contributions subsidizes charitable activity but is also sometimes independently justified as an appropriate adjustment to the tax base.
-Many economists argue that a taxpayer’s taxable income should be determined by income net of contributions, since a taxpayer with, say, $50,000 of income and $10,000 of contributions has no more ability to consume than someone with $40,000 of income and no contributions.
+Many economists and lawyers argue that a taxpayer’s taxable income should be determined by income net of contributions, since a taxpayer with, say, $50,000 of income and $10,000 of contributions has no more ability to consume than someone with $40,000 of income and no contributions.

 Donors may choose which charitable activities to support.
 Thus, because part of the cost of their donations is borne by the government through reduced revenue, donors have a say in which activities the government supports.

 Some donations fund activities that substitute for those the government might otherwise undertake.
 Other donations complement government activities, and still others support an adversarial relationship with government.
 Nonprofits, for instance, may seek further government funding for a given activity, or its members may engage in debates with government officials.
 Many believe these types of charitable activity make democracies healthier, even when particular chartable efforts have little impact.

 Although the tax deduction likely induces additional giving, estimates of the size of this effect vary.
 Indeed, there is considerable debate over whether the increase in giving exceeds the loss of government revenue.